Lewishardie/lewishardie-T1A2/README.md

 I used the Github repository to push my code to and track changes

-how did I screate my slides??
+I used keynote to make my powerpoint slide

+I used Go Daddy to host my server

 - HTML